-Terms of Reference Emergency General Surgery Sub-committee of the Multidisciplinary Clinical Committee
+Appendix 6 Terms of Reference for the Emergency General Surgery Sub-committee

 Emergency surgery and its provision within Trusts is of paramount importance.
 The purpose of the Emergency Surgery Subgroup (EGS) is to represent ACPGBI members ensuring that emergency colorectal surgery is performed to the highest standard and that their contribution to the generality of emergency surgery is similarly recognised.
 This group mirrors IBD, peritoneal malignancy and endoscopy subgroups that similarly report through MCC.